 Toxic Shame leads to Codependency.

 The second sign of toxic shame is codependency.
-Most toxic shame is given to us when we are much too young to be aware of it before the age of 3.
+Most toxic shame is given to us when we are much too young to be aware of it before age 3.
 It’s not just what our parents did to us.
 It’s also what our parents didn’t do when they weren’t emotionally available.
 Often, when our parents couldn’t provide what we needed at the time we needed it, we were left feeling an emotion – sadness, pain, anger – and this is where codependence is formed.
 Our parents taught us to believe that others make us feel a certain way.
 In reality, no one can make us feel anything.
 We are always in control of how we feel and can make a choice.

 Additionally, our parents do not teach us how to discover our morals, values, needs, wants, negotiables, and non-negotiables.
 Instead, they require us to adopt theirs.